stacks-network/docs/src/pages/write-smart-contracts/billboard-tutorial.md

 `new-price`.
 Finally, the function returns `(ok new-price)`.
 It's generally a good practice to have public functions return `ok` when successfully executed.

+-> This function should replace the existing `set-message` function defined previously.

 ```clarity
 (define-public (set-message (message (string-utf8 500)))
     (let ((cur-price (var-get price))